10 Sights in Faro, Portugal (with Map and Images)

 Palacete Belmarço

-The Belmarço Palace is a historic building in the city of Faro, in the Algarve region of Portugal.
-It was built at the beginning of the twentieth century by the architect Manuel Joaquim Norte Júnior, in the revivalist style.
-It is considered as a symbol of Faro, and has been classified as a Monument of Public Interest.
+Palacete Belmarço is a historic building in the city of Faro, in the Algarve region, Portugal.
+It was built in the early twentieth century by architect Manuel Joaquim Norte Júnior, in revivalist style.
+It is considered as a symbol of Faro, and was classified as a monument of public interest.

 Wikipedia: Palacete Belmarço (PT), Heritage Website Sipa, Heritage Website